joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

 Next, we're going to create a state machine to run Amazon Redshift SQL statements.

 1. Navigate to AWS Step Functions in the AWS Management Console.
 2. Click on "State machines" in the navigate panel.
-Click on the "sfochlab-RunGlueCrawler" state machine from the list.
+Click on the "sfochlab-RedshiftQuery" state machine from the list.
 3. Click the "Edit" button, then click the "Workflow Studio" button in the right hand corner.
 4. Design your state machine as shown in the following diagram.
 ![](/images/stepfunctions/redshift-1.PNG)